To Fly!: Critical response

 To Fly! was well-received by many film critics; John Alderson of the Chicago Sun-Times summarized that "the subject charms its imagination, while the IMAX format goes right to the brink of sensory overload".
 Contemporary critics called it underrated and electric, (Note: Attributed to multiple references:) with David Handler of the Newspaper Enterprise Association dubbing it "the ultimate film trip".
 The Washington Post called it an icon of the city and a must-watch to all Washingtonians.
-The film was cited by scholars and authors as examplifying the role of screen size in amplifying a film's kinesthetic thrills.
+The film was cited by scholars and authors as exemplifying the role of screen size in amplifying a film's kinesthetic thrills.
 (Note: Attributed to multiple references:) Some called To Fly! one of the best IMAX films, (Note: Attributed to multiple references:) with guides like the Michelin Green Guide and one by BioScience calling it a must-watch for those planning to visit the NASM.

 The cinematography was praised for its innovativeness and vertiginous aesthetics, (Note: Attributed to multiple references:) equated to theme park rides and epic films, which was further amplified by Segall's score.
 The Tampa Tribune rated the film three out of four stars, deeming the Horseshoe Falls and barnstorming scenes the best.
 The opening scene was praised for being banal which effectively shocks audiences during the giant-screen transition.
 (Note: Attributed to multiple references:) Donna Whitehead of Norwalk News called it intimate and stellar, and the ending uplifting.
 John Russell, an art critic for The New York Times, credited the cinematography to the audiences' immersion in the story, which progressively improves throughout the film.
 Critics called it poetic and paean-like, citing its expressive depictions of nature and aviation.
 (Note: Attributed to multiple references:) The film's vintage-contemporary duality was credited by The Gaffney Ledger for its nostalgic weight.
 Nathan Southern of AllMovie gave the film four and a half stars out of five, deeming it a visually vivid historical insight and "one of the greatest unsung landmarks of American documentary".
 As the filmmakers intended, Alderson likened the space sequence to that of 2001: A Space Odyssey.